 The vehicle is being repaired for YOU, the owner.
 You will be required to pay for the repairs upon completion.
 To avoid delays, it will be up to you to secure payment from your insurance company along with any necessary endorsements from lien holders.

-If I am having difficulties with my insurance company, do I have recourse?
+If I am having difficulties with my insurance company, do I have a recourse?